timd/WeWatch/README.markdown

 ### In progress:

-- ensuring that programme image load is non-blocking
+- ensuring that programme image load is non-blocking [REQUIRES TESTING]
-- REQUIRES TESTING
+- clean up display and formatting of multiple friend name [REQUIRES TESTING]

 ### Todo:
-- move Twitter network login to more appropriate place
-- clean up display and formatting of multiple friend name [Need Frankie to add a test feed that returns more watcher names]
+- move Twitter network login to more appropriate place [Need Frankie to add a test feed that returns more watcher names]
 - add data refresh method to appDidEnterForeground (check in Programming iOS4 book)
 - cleaning up title labels